waggle-sensor/waggle_image/build_image_docs/stage_1.md

 ### Process:

 The raw Ubuntu minimal image available from [hardkernel](https://odroid.in/ubuntu_16.04lts/) is a raw disk image with the rootfs set to about 1.5GB ext partition.
 Based on the current package list, the `Stage 0` image's rootfs should be extended to 2.1 GB.
-The process for it under Linux is described using an example XU4 image here (follow the same process for the C1+ image)-
+The process for it under Linux is described using an example C1+ image here (follow the same process for the XU4 image)-

-#### 1. Pre-installation step
+#### 1. Pre-installation step-

 ```bash
 sudo apt-get install gparted
 cd <image directory where stage0 folder is located>
 ```

-#### 2. Unzip the downloaded raw image and move the compressed image to a backup directory (example shows XU4 HK image)
+#### 2. Unzip the downloaded raw image-

 ```bash
 mkdir -p stage1